 Our Health Ministry Team is made up of physicians, nurses, health professionals, and interested individuals.
 This group aims to follow Christ’s command to bring healing as well as health teaching and wellness strategies to our fellow Parishioners, thus enabling all to strengthen the light of Christ within our Parish and our community.

-Mission: To compliment and provide support for the Parish Nurse by assisting with Health Fairs, seminars and other identified group interventions identified by the Team or Nurse.
+Mission: To compliment and provide support by assisting with Health Fairs, seminars and other identified group interventions identified by the Team.
 Volunteers are needed to facilitate and support events throughout the year.
 The team hopes to develop pools of interested individuals that perhaps would relieve a caregiver, provide transportation to a medical appointment or visit a spouse, family member in the hospital, etc..

 Time: Commitment varies; 17-24 members of the committee are asked to serve a two-year term, meeting once a month, typically on Sunday afternoon.
 As vacancies on the Committee occur, new team members will be selected to serve.
 Volunteers as needed, based on calendar of events or situation/and need.